ncbi/TranNet/README.md

 * The TranNet method is implemented in python and the codes are available as [Python Code](code/TranNet.py) and [Jupyter Notebook module](code/TranNet.ipynb).

 #### Data sets for five cancers [Data](data)
-For each of the five cancers BRCA, LUAD, LUSC, PRAD and LIHC, the gene expression matrices is standartized with z-score for each genes (columns) and first half of samples (first half of rows in the gene expression matrix) represent control samples while the last half represents tumor samples
+For each of the five cancer data sets (BRCA, LUAD, LUSC, PRAD and LIHC), the gene expression matrix is standardized with z-score for each gene (columns) and in control and tumor samples respectively and first half of samples (first half of rows in the gene expression matrix are control samples) represent control samples while the last half represents tumor samples (last half of rows in the gene expression matrix are tumor samples).

 #### Results of the analysis on five cancer data sets [Result](result)
 The following files proves the results for the analysis on BRCA, LUAD, LUSC, PRAD and LIHC cancer data.